 Table 4 shows that the CNN quantization leads to significant reduction of the CNN memory cost as well as increase of the CNN throughput.
-For example, the CNN with half-quantization, shown in Row 3 in Table 4, has 2 times smaller memory cost and \approx 1.72 times higher throughput, compared to the baseline CNN, shown in Row 2.
-However, the memory reduction achieved by applying any type of quantization, shown in Table 4, is insufficient to meet the 8 MB memory requirement.
-Moreover, both int-quantization and mixed quantization significantly reduce the CNN accuracy, dropping it below the requirement of 70% accuracy.
+For example, the CNN with half-quantization, shown in row 3 in Table 4, has 2 times smaller memory cost and ≈ 1.72 times higher throughput compared to the baseline CNN, shown in row 2.
+However, the memory reduction achieved by applying any type of quantization, shown in Table 4, is insufficient to meet the 8-MB memory requirement.
+Moreover, both int-quantization and mixed-quantization significantly reduce the CNN accuracy, dropping it below the requirement of 70% accuracy.

-To further reduce the memory cost of the quantized CNNs, shown in Table 4, we apply existing CNN memory reuse methodologies proposed in [23] and [17].
-Table 5 shows the characteristics of the MobileNet v2 CNN after the quantization and the buffers reuse methodology proposed in [23].
-A comparison between Table 4 and Table 5 shows that the methodology in [23] enables to further reduce the CNN memory cost without decreasing the CNN accuracy or throughput.
-For example, the CNN with half-quantization and buffers reuse has \approx 3 times smaller memory cost but equal accuracy and throughput compared to the CNN with half-quantization and no buffers reuse (see Row 3 in Table 4 and in Table 5).
+To further reduce the memory cost of the quantized CNNs, shown in Table 4, we apply existing CNN memory reuse methodologies proposed in the work of Pisarchyk and Lee [23] and our previous work [17].
+Table 5 shows the characteristics of the MobileNetV2 CNN after the quantization and the buffers reuse methodology proposed by Pisarchyk and Lee [23].
+A comparison between Tables 4 and reftab:motiv-q-br shows that the methodology in their work [23] allows to further reduce CNN memory cost without decreasing CNN accuracy or throughput.
+For example, the CNN with half-quantization and buffers reuse has ≈ 3 times smaller memory cost but equal accuracy and throughput compared to the CNN with half-quantization and no buffers reuse (see row 3 in Tables 4 and 5).
 However, none of the CNNs shown in Table 5 meets all three requirements posed on the CNN.

-Analogously, Table 6 shows the characteristics of the MobileNet v2 CNN after the quantization and the methodology proposed in [17].
-A comparison between Table 4 and Table 6 shows that the methodology in [17] enables to further reduce the CNN memory cost without decreasing the CNN accuracy.
-However, the methodology in [17] significantly reduces the CNN throughput.
-For example, the throughput of the CNN with half-quantization and the memory reuse proposed in [17] is reduced by 11 fps compared to the CNN with half-quantization and no memory reuse (see Row 3, Column 3 in Table 4 and in Table 6).
-Among the CNNs shown in Table 6, none of the CNNs meets all three requirements, posed by the application.
+Analogously, Table 6 shows the characteristics of the MobileNetV2 CNN after the quantization and the methodology proposed in our earlier work [17].
+A comparison between Tables 4 and 6 shows that the methodology in that work [17] allows to further reduce CNN memory cost without decreasing CNN accuracy.
+However, the methodology in our earlier work [17] significantly reduces CNN throughput.
+For example, the throughput of the CNN with half-quantization and the memory reuse proposed in that work [17] is reduced by 11 fps compared to the CNN with half-quantization and no memory reuse (see row 3, column 3 in Tables 4 and 6).
+Among the CNNs shown in Table 6, none of the CNNs meets all three requirements posed by the application.

-Table 7 shows the characteristics of the MobileNet v2 CNN after quantization combined with our novel methodology.
-As shown in Row 3 in Table 7, after the half-quantization combined with our methodology, the Mobilenet V2 CNN occupies 7.96 MB of memory and demonstrates 71.06 % accuracy and 71 fps throughput.
-This means that our methodology enables the Mobilenet V2 CNN to meet all three requirements posed on the CNN.
+Table 7 shows the characteristics of the MobileNetV2 CNN after quantization combined with our novel methodology.
+As shown in row 3 in Table 7, after the half-quantization combined with our methodology, the MobileNetV2 CNN occupies 7.96 MB of memory and demonstrates 71.06%